Steve Hryniuk

 The First Secondary Curve: Most parents realize that their newborn baby cannot support the weight of its head.
 At this time the baby's head must be supported.
 It is important to be careful how you hold the baby, always caring to support the neck and head.
 The baby's little neck continues to wobble and they strain to hold their heads upright.
 As the baby gets older, these motions and exercises develop the muscles of the neck and begin to promote the development of the first secondary curve of the spine which is the arch of the neck.

-The Second Secondary Curve: This
+The Second Secondary Curve: This second secondary curve continues to develop

 - EU organic requirements (EEC Regulation 2092/91)